(7/6/98)

 out into the water.
 Then he pushed his head under the water for almost

 too long.
-The young man struggled, came up gasping for air, and
+The young man struggled, came up gasping for air, and demanded

-learn and a willingness to study." - Royden G. Derrick, "The
+willingness to study." - Royden G. Derrick, "The

 Way